 Visit the beautiful churches

-Sync your trip around one of the local festivals
+Plan your trip around one of the local festivals

-Throughout the year, Óbidos organises an array of local festivals such as a medieval fair, a month-long ‘Christmas Town’ and an International Chocolate Festival.
-Planning your visit around one of these events can be a special treat for couples, helping to build more unique memories.
+Throughout the year, Óbidos organises an array of local festivals, such as a Medieval fair, the month-long Christmas Village and the International Chocolate Festival.
+Plan your visit around one of these events.